 While technically most people do not know they are pregnant the first 4 weeks, many experience quicker breathlessness as a first sign of pregnancy right around 3-4 weeks even before a test can confirm.

 When it comes to workouts, you can continue doing what you have been doing.
-From crossfit to marathon training, as long as you are not a high risk pregnancy, you can keep on doing your favorite classes or programs.
+From crossfit to marathon training, as long as you are not a high risk pregnancy, you can keep on doing your favorite classes or programs with a similar intensity.

 For my first, I had just finished the Boston Marathon when I found out I was pregnant.
-I continued to run and actually ran a half marathon at 29 weeks pregnant!
+My endurance was at it’s peak!
+I continued to run and actually ran a half marathon at 29 weeks pregnant (and 16 weeks postpartum, yeesh!).
 With my second, I first noticed I was pregnant because my typical 30 minute spin classes became exponentially harder.
 Looking back, I don’t know how I finished the marathon in 2015.
 I had convinced myself that it was more difficult than I expected because of the weather but I definitely now realize it was the early hormones from pregnancy.

 Avoid deep twists.
 You can probably do these until the 2nd trimester but this is a big modification for making exercises prenatal friendly in most classes.